 Different glass thicknesses and specifications can help increase the acoustic performance without adding much to the cost, however, if further improvements are required to the acoustics of the glass it is worth investing in acoustic reduction glass.
 This interlayer improves the acoustic performance by reducing the transmission of sound through the glass between 35Db to 49Db.
 Acoustic reduction glass dissipates the sound wave, reducing noise pollution from the outside.

-Problem 4: Nickel Sulphide Inclusions
+Common Issues with Glass Specification 4: Nickel Sulphide Inclusions

 A glass breakage due to a nickel sulphide inclusion is a rare occurrence but it is something that all specifiers of glass should consider.
 It is a phenomenon that naturally occurs in glass where small particles of Nickel Sulphide can still be present in the glass at installation.
 Visually you won’t be able to see these tiny impurities and they are benign until they become aggravated.
 A simple way to see if a glass breakage was caused by a Nickel Sulphide Inclusion is to watch out for the ‘Butterfly Effect’ pattern on the glass.

 The tempered glass is put into a kiln held at the temperature of 555 degrees for about 2 hours to detect any glass units that may have an NSI within them.
 During the process, any glass that may have an NSI breaks due to stress within the glass, which means the glass that survives the Heat Soak Testing (HST) has a much lower chance of having a nickel sulphide inclusion within it.

 Heat Soaked Glass should be specified for any panel of glass that is going to be inaccessible once construction is finished.
 This will reduce the chance that you will have to figure out how to replace it should breakage occur.
 In commercial projects, this is particularly recommended for any glazing on skyscraper buildings.

 Common Issues with Glass Specification 5: Condensation on Glass